Birding in Punta Gorda/Englewood Beach

 Top Birdwatching Locations

-Punta Gorda/Englewood Beach – The Charlotte Harbor Gulf Island Coast is a bird watcher’s paradise, with seven sections of the Great Florida Birding and Wildlife Trail within the area.
+The Charlotte Harbor Gulf Island Coast is a bird watcher’s paradise.
+With seven sections of the Great Florida Birding and Wildlife Trail within the area, you will find some of the best birdwatching in Florida.

 1. Charlotte Flatwoods Environmental Park

-Don’t only look up around in this park, though.
-A diversity of reptiles and amphibians can be observed in and around the wetlands. and you may also see bobcats, otters, turkeys, and deer within the park.
+A diversity of reptiles and amphibians can be observed in and around the wetlands.
+Keep your eyes open for bobcats, otters, turkeys and deer within the park.

 2. Babcock/Webb Wildlife Management Area